Chew/TARDIS-Docs/docs/commands/give-commands.md

     /tardisgive [player] kit [kit]

-This will give the a player the specified TARDIS item kit.
+This will give the player the specified TARDIS item kit.
 Kits can be configured in [kits.yml](kits)

     /tardisgive [player] [item] [amount]